Alan F. Blackwell: Diagrammatic representation and reasoning

 In the 1990s Blackwell started his academic research in diagrammatic representation and reasoning.
 With Yuri Engelhardt he investigated its history and developed a "taxonomy of diagram taxonomies" (1998), and a "meta-taxonomy for diagram research" (2002).
 In 2001 he edited the Springer publication Thinking with Diagrams.
-In its introduction he described that diagram have an important role in problem representation:
+In its introduction he described that diagrams have an important role in problem representation:

 One of the central insights offered to cognitive science by artificial intelligence research is the importance of problem representation when creating effective implementations of intelligent behaviour.
 This is mirrored in experimental psychology by studies demonstrating that the form in which a problem is presented can make structurally identical problems either very easy or very difficult to solve.
 Diagrams are an interesting artefact for this reason — their purpose is purely to modify the representation of problem situations.

 According to Blackwell, many questions about diagrams have remained open.
-One of the reason is its status between linguistics and perceptual theory:
+One of the reasons is its status between linguistics and perceptual theory:

 Diagrams are not easily amenable to the methods that have been used to investigate other varieties of human markings.
 They are not linguistic in the way that speech and written text tend to be.
 Neither are they pictorial representations.
 This means that neither linguistic nor perceptual theories are sufficient to completely explain their advantages and applications.

 In the late 1990s Blackwell also wrote a tutorial on the cognitive dimensions of notations with Thomas R.G.
 Green.